rcd-dpeng/skillBuildingSheet5/Libraries/MotorTest/README.md

 # Motor Testing

 ## To test a stepper motor
+0. Before running the test you will need a limit switch connected to the associated stepper port
 1. Run main.py, it should prompt the user to execute or execute in terminal, you want to execute in terminal.
 2. In terminal it will prompt you which port the stepper motor is attached to.
 3. It will then ask you if the motor is spinning clockwise, put y for yes and n for no
 4. It will then ask this again but if it is counterclockwise
-5. The result of your test will be written to the testResults.txt (if your stepper motor spins clockwise then counterclockwise it worked)
+5. If the stepper motor was able to spin clockwise and counterclockwise and stopping upon limit switch press then your stepper is working successfully